What Are White Spots On Nails And How To Get Rid Of Them?

 How To Prevent The Formation Of White Spots On Nails?

-While you cannot absolutely control whether you get white spots or not, there are a few nail care measures you can take to safeguard your nails.
+While you cannot absolutely control whether you get white spots or not, there are a few nail care tips and tricks you can take to safeguard your nails.

 Infographic: Causes And Natural Remedies For White Spots On Nails